Back to National Guide

 All outdoor electrical work in South Australia must be done by a licensed electrician.
 The Office of the Technical Regulator regulates safety standards.
 Consumer and Business Services administers licence issuance.
 You can search by name or licence number to verify.

-• eCoC on completion
+• Issue an eCoC on completion without being prompted

 How We Calculate